AST Transformation

 from pynecore import Series, Persistent

-from pynecore.lib import close, open_, high, low, plot
+from pynecore.lib import script, ta, close, open, high, low, plot, color

 def main():